Imagine the founders of a new plant-based milk company and you might not be too far off the mark with Rich Eckersley and Dan Dawson.

 As such, provenance is a huge part of the story at ReRooted, and the pair say they “know where everything comes from, all of the time”.

-Ingredients are sourced from ethical wholesaler Infinity Foods, and the ReRooted range of two plant milks so far includes almonds (from Italy and Spain), coconut (from Sri Lanka or the Philippines), and sweetened by dates from Turkey.
-An oat milk (organic oats sourced from Europe) is in testing stages and due for release shortly.
+Ingredients are sourced from ethical wholesaler Infinity Foods, and the ReRooted range of three plant milks includes almonds (from Italy and Spain), coconut (from Sri Lanka or the Philippines), and sweetened by dates from Turkey, and oat milk (organic oats sourced from Europe).

 The inside of their tiny unit looks almost like a mini food laboratory.
 On the whiteboard are lists of intricate recipes, calculations and combinations that make up the secret formulas to ReRooted’s milks.